AK-630: AK-630M2

 In July 2007 at IMDS-2007, a modernized version of the AK-630M1-2 called AK-630M2 with two AO-18KD rotary cannons was showcased by OAO AK Tulamashzavod under the new name "Duet".
 Visually "Duet" differs from "Roy" in having a new mount with a stealthy low RCS design compared with the more traditional rounded AK-630 mounts.

 In 2012 it was announced that the new Ivan Gren-class landing ship would be armed with the modified AK-630M2 system.
 It is also used by the Buyan-M-class missile corvette.

 H/PJ-13

 H/PJ-13 is the Chinese upgraded version of AK-630M.
 The most obvious visual difference between AK-630 and its Chinese cousin H/PJ-13 is that the latter has a stealth turret.
-Instead of MP-123-02 fire control radar originally used on AK-630M, a modified version of Type 347 radar is used.
+Instead of MP-123-02 fire-control radar originally used on AK-630M, a modified version of Type 347 radar is used.
 The original electro-optical system of AK-630M is also replaced by domestic Chinese system ZGJ-1B, and the fire control system is replaced by domestic Chinese ZFJ-1A fire control system.
 To improve its anti-missile capability, Chinese have also developed APDS round for H/PJ-13 to supplement/replace the original high explosive round of the AK-630M.

+Kamand

+The Kamand is an Iranian CIWS based on AK-630 to counter anti-ship missiles and low flying aircraft.
+The Kamand gun system is able to hit airborne targets at a range of two kilometres firing projectiles at a rate of 4,000 to 7,000 rounds per minute.
+The said system is installed on some Iranian naval ships like Alborz and Sahand frigates.